faymarie/Female-Labour-Participation-Rates-around-the-globe/README.md

     $ pip install notebook

-## Usage - Running Jupyter noteboo
+## Usage - Running Jupyter notebook
 ### Running in a local installation

 Launch with: